Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: I. Introduction

 Beyond fundamental particle physics, the idea of a Majorana quasiparticle in a quantum many-body system has become a subject of great interest in the condensed matter community, particularly in the field of superconducting systems \cite{Wilczek, Beenakker3, Wilczek_book, Leggett}.
 The motivation lies in the form of the Nambu spinor describing a Bogoliubov-de Gennes system with superconducting order, which satisfies the Majorana charge conjugation condition \cite{Elliott}.
 At zero energy, Majorana quasiparticles form a class of topologically-protected particles known as Majorana zero modes (MZMs) \cite{Flensberg}.
 MZMs were once thought to only exist in pairs \cite{Volovik, Read} until Kitaev proved in 2001 that a 1D tight-binding chain of spinless fermions in the vicinity of a p-wave superconductor might harbor unpaired MZMs on the chain's boundaries \cite{Kitaev}.
 Several years later, Fu and Kane showed that edge MZMs can exist as magnetic vortices at the interface of an s-wave superconductor and a strong topological insulator \cite{FuKane}.
 The topological nature of both the Kitaev and Fu-Kane Majorana quasiparticles have led to the possibility of fault-tolerant quantum computation with MZMs \cite{Bravyi, SuPeng, DasSarma, Pachos}, and has driven researchers to the experimental realization of the former in ferromagnetic atomic chains on the surface of a superconducting lead \cite{Yazdani} and, most recently, a chiral version of the latter in a quantum anomalous Hall insulator--superconductor heterostructure \cite{He}.

-Despite the immense amount of focus on the Majorana zero mode, their physics differs greatly from that of the traditional Majorana fermion.
+Despite the immense amount of focus on the Majorana zero mode, their physics differs greatly from that of the traditional Majorana fermion studied in high-energy physics.
 Kitaev's zero modes are two unlocalized halves of a real fermion that have been confined to the ends of a quantum wire \cite{Wen}, while the Fu-Kane modes associated with point-like topological defects obey the non-Abelian statistics of Pfaffian quantum Hall states \cite{Ivanov, Teo, Zheng}.
 Even if we were to obtain a hypothetical gas of these Majorana zero modes in some Kitaev model with extended hopping and pairing \cite{Alecce}, the effects of non-Abelian statistics would become inevitable \cite{Rao}.
 Majorana zero-energy modes can then be thought of as a defining characteristic of topological matter \cite{Read, Cobanera}, whereas Majorana fermions are a natural extension of the particle-hole symmetry and screened Coulomb interactions in a superconducting phase with nonconserved spin \cite{Beenakker1, Senthil}.
 Consequently, the mutual annihilation of Bogoliubov particles in chiral quantum Hall edge states might be considered a condensed-matter analogy to the neutrinoless double-$\beta$ decay discussed earlier \cite{Beenakker2}.
-It has even been shown that the electron field amplitudes of planar Dirac-type systems describing s-wave-induced topological superconductivity are described by a Majorana-Eddington wave equation \cite{Chamon}. { Beyond superconducting systems, a neutral Majorana Fermi sea has also been suggested to form in the Kondo insulator samarium hexaboride (SmB$_6$) in order to explain unconventional thermodynamic signatures, such as quantum oscillations at low temperatures and a residual thermodynamic entropy \cite{Coleman, Tan, Baskaran}.}
+It has even been shown that the electron field amplitudes of planar Dirac-type systems describing s-wave-induced topological superconductivity are described by a Majorana-Eddington wave equation \cite{Chamon}.
+Beyond superconducting systems, a neutral Majorana Fermi sea has also been suggested to form in the Kondo insulator samarium hexaboride (SmB$_6$) in order to explain unconventional thermodynamic signatures, such as quantum oscillations at low temperatures and a residual thermodynamic entropy \cite{Coleman, Tan, Baskaran}.
+Nevertheless, there is yet to be a theory of quantum statistics which includes the effects of mutual pairwise annihilation that is a defining feature of the non-interacting Majorana system.